Romandancer1/fast-api-uv-docker-template/README.md

-# Well Monitoring Service
+# FAST API template

-This project is a well monitoring service built with FastAPI, Celery, PostgreSQL, and Redis.
+This project is a service template built with FastAPI, Celery, PostgreSQL, and Redis.
 All current features well tested on UNIX systems.

 Used stack: